FBoucher/stream-projects/Streams/2020-11-18-Stream142-Learning-Syncfusion-Blazor-UI.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is Learning how the Chart component of the Syncfusion Blazor suite works.
+The goal is to have a bar charts showing the clicks history of one short URL.

 📺 - Twitch archive - stream no.142